StiefelKing/Witcher-3-Savegame-Changer/README.md

 # The Witcher 3 Savegame Changer
-This little Program helps you to use two Savegame "Profiles" in The Witcher 3.
+This little Program helps you to use two or more Savegame "Profiles" in The Witcher 3.